tmastersmart/pi-talk/README.md

 Update:
 Now supports changing GPIO states to switch relays.
 Caution be sure you know what your doing. if you dont want to use keep GPIO set to 0 to disable.

-Valid settings for switch or button 1 are 1,7,8,9,10,11,14,15,16,18,22,23,24,25 Any thoughts on which pins you need is welcome.
-More work will be done on this
+Valid settings for switch or button 1 are 1,7,8,9,10,11,14,15,16,18,22,23,24,25

+Any thoughts on which pins you need is welcome.
+More work will be done on this, Switch turns on or off 1 GPIO, Button Turns on a GPIO waits and then turns it off.